ArduPilot/ardupilot_wiki/copter/source/docs/sprayer.rst

 Configuring the pump
 ====================
--  PWM range used to control the pump and spinner can be confgigured by setting the RC*_MIN, RC*_MAX parameters corresponding to the ports the pump and spinner are connected to.
+-  PWM range used to control the pump and spinner can be configured by setting the SERVO*_MIN/RC*_MIN, SERVO*_MAX/RC*_MAX parameters corresponding to the pwm output channels the pump and spinner are connected to.
 -  :ref:`SPRAY_PUMP_MIN <SPRAY_PUMP_MIN>` controls the minimum pump rate (expressed as a percentage).
 By default this is 0% meaning the pump will completely stop if the vehicle stops.
 -  :ref:`SPRAY_PUMP_RATE <SPRAY_PUMP_RATE>` controls the pump rate (expressed as a percentage) when the vehicle is travelling at 1m/s.
 By default this is 10%.
 The pump rate increases linearly with the vehicle speed meaning by default the pump will reach 100% at 10m/s.
 -  :ref:`SPRAY_SPINNER <SPRAY_SPINNER>` sets the pwm value sent to the spinner when the pump is on.